 Painting Cabinet Face Frames and Panels

 Read through this and feel welcome to ask any questions at any time (before, during or after).
-My goal is to build a successful cabinet painting business where client and I win through a mutual collaboration process.
+Our goal is to build a successful cabinet painting business where client and us win through a mutual collaboration process.